 4. Renewable energy education for the energy poor

 - Renewable energy plays a crucial role due its ability to operate remotely and independently from the grid.
-Most preferable energy sources in remote communities tend to be solar, wind and biomass briquettes, all excellent mediums of reducing COin the atmosphere.
+Most preferable energy sources in remote communities tend to be solar, wind and biomass briquettes, all excellent mediums of reducing CO2 in the atmosphere.
 Communication and providing this education through the most viable and relevant avenues to make the role of women fashionable in the just energy transition.

 - In most communities’ women still rely on wood, coal, charcoal, or animal waste for cooking and heating.
 Providing the necessary education as well as inclusion of women from marginalised communities in exploring contextually viable solutions that embrace green technologies means that clean cooking can be achieved.